-Small business owners are increasingly turning to membership content (like online courses, content libraries and digital downloads) as a way to scale their service offerings and earn passive income.
+Small business owners are increasingly turning to membership content (like online courses, content libraries, and digital products) as a way to scale their service offerings and earn passive income.

 Many service-based businesses are limited in growth with 1:1 service offerings: the business owner/expert has a finite number of hours to provide those direct services, perhaps a limit to the number of people they can serve at once, and maybe geographic or time zone barriers to serving all the people who would be interested in their services.